blade-lang/blade/apps/nyssa/docs/package-layout.md

   installed packages and will only be available when at least one or more package is installed.
 - `app`: The directory contains the main application/package code.
-- `examples`: Examples accompanying your package goes here and _may_ be shown to users under the `Examples` section of the Nyssa website.
 - `index.b`: The default Blade package index file.
 - `README.md`: The README.md file will be contain the main documentation for your package.